mongodb/specifications/source/crud/bulk-write.md

 If any operations were successful (i.e. `nErrors` is less than the number of operations that were sent), drivers MUST record the summary count fields in a `BulkWriteResult` to be returned to the user or embedded in a `BulkWriteException`.
+Drivers MUST NOT populate the `partialResult` field in `BulkWriteException` if no operations were successful.

 Drivers MUST attempt to consume the contents of the cursor returned in the server's `bulkWrite` response before returning to the user.
 This is required regardless of whether the user requested